Joan Bennett: Scandal

 "I shot him because I thought he was breaking up my home," Wanger told Clinton Anderson, the police chief of Beverly Hills.
 He was booked on suspicion of assault with intent to commit murder.
 Bennett denied a romance.
 "But if Walter thinks the relationships between Mr. Lang and myself are romantic or anything but strictly business, he is wrong," she declared.
 She blamed the trouble on financial setbacks involving film productions Wanger was involved with, and said he was on the verge of a nervous breakdown.
 The following day Wanger, out on bond, returned to their Holmby Hills home, collected his belongings and moved out.
 Bennett, however, said there would not be a divorce.

 On December 14, Bennett issued a statement in which she said she hoped her husband "will not be blamed too much" for wounding her agent.
 She read the prepared statement in the bedroom of her home to a group of newspapermen while TV cameras recorded the scene.

 Wanger's attorney Jerry Giesler mounted a "temporary insanity" defense.
 He then decided to waive his right to a jury, and threw himself on the mercy of the court.
 Wanger served a four-month sentence in the County Honor Farm at Castaic, California, 39 miles north of Downtown Los Angeles, quickly returning to his career to make a series of successful films.

-Meanwhile, Bennett went to Chicago to appear on the stage in the role as the young witch Gillian Holroyd in Bell, Book, and Candle, then went on national tour with the production.
+Meanwhile, Bennett went to Chicago to appear on the stage in the role as the young witch Gillian Holroyd in Bell, Book and Candle (play), then went on national tour with the production.